Gghz007/blender-cgf-importer-exporter/README.md

 ## Known Animation Issues (CAF/ANM/CAL)

-Current known issue:
+Current state:

+- known broken on real assets in this repository workflow
-- some assets import with visibly wrong rotation/pose in Blender while the same files look correct in legacy Max CryImporter
+- same CAF/CAL can look correct in Max CryImporter and wrong in Blender

-Most likely technical reason:
+Most likely reason:

-- controller keys are correct, but they are being applied in a transform space that does not fully match Max object/bone evaluation space (rest/pre-transform/pivot chain differences)

-What this means in practice:

-- geometry/skeleton data can still be valid
-- final animated pose can still be wrong on specific rigs
-- this is under active rework in animation application logic
+- transform-space mismatch between Max evaluation chain and Blender bone application path
+- keys are parsed, but final space conversion/application is not yet reliable for all rigs

+Practical meaning:

+- use Blender import for geometry/material/weights
+- treat CAF/ANM/CAL import output as non-authoritative until this path is fixed

 ## Import Workflows